joelBIT/8-bit-catalog-next/README.md

 <br>

 The 8-bit Catalog is a searchable library of games released for the Nintendo Entertainment System.
 The React framework Next.js is used for both frontend and backend.
-Supabase is currently used to persist data.
+Files are persisted in Supabase storage.
+Drizzle ORM communicates directly with the Supabase Postgres database.
 This project is a work in progress.